Witiko/doctoral-thesis/main.md

   and machine translation evaluation tasks.

-- In Section \ref{sec:joint-token-embeddings-of-text-and-math}, I will show that using a single language model to produce token embeddings of both natural language words and math symbols improves accuracy on math information retrieval.
+- In Section \ref{sec:joint-token-embeddings-of-text-and-math}, I will show that using a single language model to produce token or sentence embeddings of both natural language words and math symbols improves accuracy on math information retrieval.

 ### Variable Control in Token Embedding Evaluation
 \label{sec:variable-control-in-token-embedding-evaluation}